 - Process: Boldly takes a highly curated, personalized approach.
 After sharing your requirements, Boldly sets up a short, productive meeting to ensure they suggest the right staff member that will match both you and your business.
 You will get a chance to review your candidate’s profile and meet the staff first to make sure it’s a good fit before you sign up.

 - Why They Stand Out: Great option for demanding execs that can spend a bit more for quality, longevity, legal compliance, and flexibility.
 Boldly retains its US-based talent with W2 employment, benefits, and a thriving, supportive work culture.
-As a result, you can count on your assistant being part of your team for the long term.
+As a result, you can count on your assistant to be part of your team for the long term.
 Boldly also offers a buy-out program should you want to hire your assistant full-time down the line.

 Learn more about our services at Boldly here.